GB News live was the TV debut for Tracy Heatley. Here’s some TV appearance tips for anyone who is going on TV for the first time.

 My First TV Appearance

 My first TV appearance taught me a lot, which has helped me form these TV appearance tips for you.
-What a great TV debut it was, as I was interviewed by actor and news presenter, Laurence Fox, live on GB News!
+What a great TV debut it was, as I was interviewed by actor and former news presenter, Laurence Fox, live on GB News!
 I had a goal to get on TV, because the more I can share my strategy, marketing and networking knowledge, the better.
 It’s a big jump from radio shows to being a guest on TV news, but I did it!
 I must admit that being the interviewee, rather than the interviewer, was a little odd.
 I have to be honest, I didn’t tell many people I was going to be on TV.
 Mainly because I didn’t know how it would go.
 Let’s face it, I could have fallen flat on my face.
 Literally and metaphorically!
 Thankfully, I didn’t, and the interview went well.
 In fact, I absolutely loved it!

 Don’t Keep Your TV Appearance A Secret